-Each game on the NFL docket turns into a must-see event when betting is involved.
-Sportsbooks respond to the demand with every bet you could ask for.
+Each game on the NFL schedule is a must-see event when betting is involved.
+Sportsbooks respond to the demand with every set of odds you could ask for.
 This guide to NFL odds will help you make sense of it all.

-Given the league’s popularity, each NFL game will attract betting interest.
-As a result, the odds will shift in response to the action.
-To help you stay on top of what’s happening, our live odds feed pulls together the latest real-time data from the top books.
+To stay on top of what’s happening, our live odds feed pulls together the latest real-time NFL odds right from the top sportsbooks.
 You can compare the current numbers for moneylines, spreads and totals quickly and easily.
-Here’s what it looks like in action.
+Click any odds to get started

 Prospective bettors anticipate the release of opening lines for each slate of games during the NFL season.
 This is the first look at the matchup from the perspective of the oddsmakers, and a chance to size up the favourites and underdogs for upcoming contests.
 The opening lines come out early in the week, so there’s plenty of time to handicap.